#85 TE · Chicago Bears

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Cole Kmet grades out as a shaky TE for Chicago Bears (D+ Performance).
-That places him 30th of 172 graded tight ends.
-Against that production, his deal reads as fairly priced on the Contract Value Index (C) — the team is paying below what the play would command.
+On the field, Cole Kmet grades out as a strong TE for Chicago Bears (B Performance).
+That places him 27th of 164 graded tight ends.
+The contract is harder to defend: the Contract Value Index calls it fairly priced (C+), with the cost outrunning the output.
 The public read is negative (D- Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | Rec | Yards | TD |